Joe-Costa/Qumulo-FS-Event-Monitor/readme.md

 The workflow would consist of:

-`cn_monitor.py` which initiates a Change Notify API subscription and listens for events
+- `cn_monitor.py` which initiates a Change Notify API subscription and listens for events

-A Redis queue to hold events
+- A Redis queue to hold events.

-`event_filter.py` which subscribes to the queue filters events based on a user-supplied criteria stored in a config file (Maybe bundle cn_monitor and event_filter as one script?).
-Event Filter should ideally have AND/OR condition matching logic
+- `event_filter.py` which subscribes to the queue filters events based on a user-supplied criteria stored in a config file (Maybe bundle cn_monitor and event_filter as one script?).

-`watched_items.conf`  A file containing a list of watched directories or files and the actions to take when matched
+- `watched_items.conf`  A file containing a list of watched directories or files and the actions to take when matched

-`action_modules.conf` A file containing a list of modules to perform specific actions based on trigger events.
+- `action_modules.conf` A file containing a list of modules to perform specific actions based on trigger events.
 This could also be a directory

-A Docker or Kubernetes deployment to run all of the above.
+- A Docker or Kubernetes deployment to run all of the above.

 ## Hypothetical sample workflow: